-Aug 29, 2016 EPA finalizes two rules targeting methane emissions from new and existing landfills (the New Source Performance Standards and Emissions Guidelines, respectively).
+Aug.
+29, 2016 EPA finalizes two rules targeting methane emissions from new and existing landfills (the New Source Performance Standards and Emissions Guidelines, respectively).
 They are scheduled to go into effect on October 28, 2016, but industry petitions EPA for reconsideration on Oct.
 27, 2016.

 May 31, 2017 EPA publishes its decision to reconsider several issues in the landfill rules and to delay the rules for 90 days.

 Aug.
 4, 2017 The environmental groups ask the court to vacate EPA’s administrative stay of the landfill rule, but the court denies the request on Sep.
 28, 2017.
-Because the 90-day delay is over, the rules should now be in effect.
-Therefore, the court orders parties to submit briefs on “whether the lawsuit is now moot.”
+Because the 90-day delay has expired by this date and the rules should be in effect, the court orders parties to submit briefs on “whether the lawsuit is now moot.”
 NRDC, et al. v.
 EPA, No. 17-1157 (D.C.
 Cir.).

 Sep.
 13, 2018 Environmental Defense Fund (EDF) files a motion to intervene in the state AGs’ suit against EPA for failing to publish emissions guidelines.